iter8-tools/docs/docs/user-guide/topics/ab_testing.md

 ### Using *WriteMetric()*

-As an exmple, a single metric named *sample_metric* is assigned a random value between 0 and 100 and written to the metric store.
+As an example, a single metric named *sample_metric* is assigned a random value between 0 and 100 and written to the metric store.

 === "Node.js"
     ```javascript